mbutz/sonic-pi-midi-live-looper/README.md

 ```

 Note: The path syntax is for Linux.
 You will have to adjust the path if working with Windows or MacOSX.

+## TODOs

+I did recode the mechanism for recording and playing back of the loops.
+This code is quite messy and repetitive.
+It will be improved using functions to be easier and ore managable.